Advice & support

 What we know so far: Commissioning Support Units

 NHS Commissioning Support Units (CSUs) provide support, specialist skills and knowledge to the NHS.
-There are four CSUs in England that are currently operating as a group with a shared Executive structure.
-CSUs provide a broad range of services from at-scale corporate services including people services, finance and IT, to support for major national programmes like the New Hospitals Programme, to specialist transformation consultancy services.
-CSUs are funded through the income they generate, mostly from NHS England and ICBs, but also from NHS Trusts and provider collaboratives, primary care and non-NHS organisations like local authorities.
+The four CSUs in England now operate as a group with a shared executive structure.
+Their services include at-scale corporate services such as HR, finance and IT, support for major national programmes like the New Hospitals Programme and specialist transformation consultancy services.
+CSUs generate their own income, mostly from NHS England and ICBs, but also from NHS trusts and provider collaboratives, primary care and non-NHS organisations like local authorities.

-CSU members have shared a recent update published in April 2025 which included a new vision for the CSU Group – “To be the delivery partner of choice to the NHS for the benefit of patients and our communities.”
+A update in April 2025, shared with staff, offered a new vision for the CSU Group: “to be the delivery partner of choice to the NHS for the benefit of patients and our communities.”

 MiP will make sure that our CSU members’ interests are considered in national change discussions.